What's the timetable?

 What sort of cable will be used?

-Crest will use cables similar to those running under the Cook Straight, which
+Crest will use cables similar to those running under the Cook Straight which were

-were installed in the early 1960's to bring hydro power from the South Island to
+installed in the early 1960's to bring hydro power from the South Island to the

-the North.
-The bipole HVDC cables are waterproof, salt corrosion resistant, solid
+North.
+The bipole HVDC cables are waterproof, salt corrosion resistant, solid plastic

-plastic polymer, insulated copper with high mechanical strength.
-The cables are
+polymer, insulated copper with high mechanical strength.
+The cables are about 125

-about 125 millimetres in diameter and buried over one metre under the harbour floor.
+millimetres in diameter and buried over one metre under the harbour floor.
+Crest

 equipment.